Ph.D., University of South Florida

-Calandra has guest-edited two special issues of Educational Technology; he serves on the editorial board of the Journal of Research on Technology in Education; he serves on the board of consulting editors for Educational Technology Research and Development; he serves on the board of reviewers for the Journal of Teacher Education; and he regularly reviews for Computers and Education.
+He has guest-edited two special issues of Educational Technology; serves on the Editorial Board of the Journal of Research on Technology in Education; serves on the Board of Consulting Editors for Educational Technology Research and Development; and reviews for Computers and Education.